ankh2054/wax_puzzle/docs/index.md

 ### Is there a time limit?
 - No time limit per attempt
-- The prize pool continues to grow while you think
-- You can return to the game at any time

 ### Are there any hints?
 - For Challenge 1: Think about indirect questions